krux/pysecurity-groups/README.md

 pysecurity_groups
 =================

-Tool for managing/synchronizing AWS security groups.
+Tool for managing AWS security groups in bulk.